 2.1 Sample collection and isolation of actinomycetes

 There were177 samples of decomposing paddy straw, cotton stalks, red gram stalks, wood, cow dung, decomposing coconut shells, compost, and soils collected from different crop fields of Andhra Pradesh.
 One gram sample was suspended in 9 ml of distilled water and serially diluted up to 10⁻⁶.
 The suspension was thoroughly mixed using a vortex mixer to ensure the uniformity.
 Actinomycetes were isolated by pour plate method using Actinomycetes isolation agar with 10⁻⁵ and 10⁻⁶ dilutions.
-The prominent colonies were purified by streaking onto fresh starch casein agar plates, and the isolates were stored at 4 °C, following the method of (Shirling and Gottlieb, 1966).
+The prominent colonies were purified by streaking onto fresh starch casein agar plates, and the isolates were stored at 4 °C, following the method of Shirling and Gottlieb (1966).

 2.2 Primary screening of lignocellulolytic actinomycetes